DeLuks2006/Rootkitty/README.md

 ## Issues:
 - Rootkit does not work when compiled on ubuntu 22 or any distro with glibc version 2.35.
 - PAM Backdoor does not work.
-(I got locked out of my VM :skull:)

 ## Contributing